 The songs are, in a word, gorgeous.
 First of all, there is his voice: he pairs Broadway-caliber, blue-eyed soul vocal agility with folk simplicity in delivery.
 Being able to access powerful dynamism and range but still deliver very heartfelt and sincere lyrical performances is what sets him apart both as a performer and a writer.
 Then, there are the melodies: expertly crafted, soaring, cresting and softly returning to earth.
 The hymnody of his youth and his attention to the best pop writing of the middle decades of the last century are always close at hand.

 We are still waiting for Brian’s first professionally recorded material.
 Covid has not helped speed that process along, but in the meantime, he’s producing videos and sporadically live-streaming.
 And writing.
 Lots of writing is still underway.
 So stay tuned!
 Keep in touch!
-Use the form below to contact him at firstname.lastname@example.org or message him on Facebook or Instagram.
+Use the form below to get early notice and special discounts on new music.
+Or message Brian directly on Facebook or Instagram.
 Social links on this site navigate to his profile pages.